AHueya/ahueya.github.io/content/_projects/EcoSense.md

 EcoSense is a smart device designed to efficiently water your lawn.
 The project was developed for the UC Davis annual Hackathon, HackDavis 2018 under the environment category.
-The intent of the design is to tackle an aspect of California’s reoccurring drought issue by providing homeowners a water saving, hands-off approach to lawncare.
+The intent of the design is to tackle an aspect of California’s reoccurring drought issue by providing homeowners a water saving, hands-off approach to lawn care.

 Comparing existing irrigation technology, most homes use a system consisting of a controller and a timer that will regularly water lawns regardless of temperature or weather forecast.
 The purpose of EcoSense is to prevent that scenario